 Course Description: Major structural and functional systems of the human body.
 Digestive, circulatory, respiratory, endocrine, urinary, and reproductive systems.
 Physiological interactions among systems.
 Laboratory emphasis on physiology.

 Course Description: Introduction to microbiology, emphasizing health-related aspects.
-Four lecture and three laboratory hours per week.

 Course Description: General introduction to the field of psychology and the modes of natural and human scientific inquiry in psychology.
 Critical thinking about methods and psychology in the popular press are emphasized.
 Topics include the neuron and the brain, sensation, and perception, human and animal learning, thinking and memory, language and development, personality and social behavior, and mental illness and treatment.